Colours. A man of colour. A negro, or, more strictly

 In precious stones

 it is represented by the ruby.
-In planets it stands for
+In planets

 it is engraved by perpendicular lines.